archercreat/CTF-Writeups/VolgaCTF2020/rev/DotNetMe/README.md

 > Don't get confused when solving it!

-The binary is packed it confuser v 1.3.
+The binary is packed with confuser v 1.3.

 Solution: